We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - vitamin E oil

-A range of skincare products for stretch marks is available for purchase online.
+A range of skin care products for stretch marks is also available for purchase online.

 Stretch marks can appear on the breasts during puberty and pregnancy, when a person’s body shape changes, or as the result of various health conditions and treatments.

 There is no guaranteed way of removing stretch marks, although some therapies may reduce their visibility.
 Many treatments sold for use at home do not have scientific evidence to support their use.

 Anyone who has concerns about stretch marks should speak to a doctor or dermatologist who can offer suitable advice about safe and effective treatment options.